Colm3na/polkadot-csv-exporter/README.md

 - Number of stakers
 - Era points

-Exported CSV files (one file per era) will be stored on `csv_export` folder, chain and era index are inserted in each filename.
+Exported CSV files (one file per era) will be stored in `csv_export` folder, chain and era index are inserted in each filename.

 NOTE: Requires Node.js, tested with v14.